cp-algorithms/cp-algorithms/src/data_structures/stack_queue_modification.md

 This way the smallest element will always be in the head of the queue.
 Before adding a new element to the queue, it is enough to make a "cut": we will remove all trailing elements of the queue that are larger than the new element, and afterwards add the new element to the queue.
-This way we don't break the order of the queue, and we will also not loose the current minimum if it is at any subsequent step a minimum.
+This way we don't break the order of the queue, and we will also not loose the current element if it is at any subsequent step the minimum.
+All the elements that we removed can never be a minimum itself, so this operation is allowed.
 When we want to extract an element from the head, it actually might not be there (because we removed it previously while adding a smaller element).
 Therefore when deleting an element from a queue we need to know the value of the element.
 If the head of the queue has the same value, we can safely remove it, otherwise we do nothing.